anaclumos/extracranial/Brain/Memex/Linear README.md

 ## The Future _(the quest we are on)_

-> If technology is an expression of humanity’s dreams, then the future of technology is only bound by the limits of our dreams.
+> If technology is an expression of humanity's dreams, then the future of technology is only bound by the limits of our dreams.
 > We need to bring back the magic of software because it is the only way to push the boundaries of our dreams.
 > Because it is the only way to give our dream machines back their real meaning.